mvolkmann/blog/src/swift-ui.md

 trigger the Preview to resume if it is paused and rebuild the code.

+To rotate the display to landscape mode, click the button above the display that contains a square with a curved arrow on its upper-left corner.
+This only works when not in "Live Preview" mode.
+The same button appears in the Simulator.

 It is possible for the Preview area to show more than one preview.
 This is controlled by the `ContentView_Previews` struct defined in `ContentView.swift`.